YuchenZhu/nonlinear-dynamics/README.md

 # nonlinear-dynamics
-nonlinear dynamics project, including solving dynamics of double pendulum and synchronization of metronomes
+nonlinear dynamics project, including solving dynamics of double pendulum and synchronization of metronomes.

 # Synchronization of metronomes
 ### System